 - These chicken breasts are great served warm but can also be chilled and sliced or diced for salads.

-- Referigerate covered for up to 1 week or freeze to last for months.
+- Refrigerate covered for up to 1 week or freeze to last for months.

-- A two zone fire is optimal if using a charcoal or gas grill with a lid.
-Move the chicken to the indriect heat after the second side is seared to finish cooking.
+- A two-zone grill setup is optimal if using a charcoal or gas grill with a lid.
+Move the chicken to the indirect heat after the second side is seared to finish cooking.